 Here is a text of my speech to the University of Wyoming College of Arts & Sciences awards banquet in Laramie on May 4, 2019, accepting with gratitude and pride the award for Outstanding Alumnus 2019.

 Thank you, Dean Lutz.
 Thank you also to the nominators, selection committee, the Arts & Sciences Board of Visitors, and to my family who traveled to join us here today.
-It was an honor to have served on the Board of Visitors for about 15 years, so it’s particularly thrilling to be back with many familiar faces today.
+It was an honor to have served on the Board of Visitors from 1997-2015, so it’s particularly thrilling to be back with many familiar faces today.

 But most especially thank you to my teachers, the best of whom were Mom and Dad.
 They were both gifted teachers in their realms—Mom taught grades 4-6 in Rock River, and Dad was an electrical engineering professor at UW for 40 years.
 They were not only great parents, but they were great teachers too.
 Very special thanks to so many other gifted teachers along the way, two of whom are here today–Dean Oliver Walter and Dr. Ric Reverand—and to the late Dr. Mike Horan, the late Dr. Fred Homer and to Dr. Gregg Cawley.
 Plus, thanks to many Laramie school teachers, especially Dan Nelson and Dan Rulli.
 It was an honor to learn from all of you, and all of you share in this recognition.